weber-16/github_PR/README.md

 # github_PR
-how to fork the repo and
-how to add pull request to contribute the code
+   how to contribute code to a organisation

+# Step-1
+   find a repo to contribute

+# Step-2
+   fork the repo to our github main account